dantosXD/coastaldraftlines/src/pages/index.md

     grid_items:
       - type: grid_item
         title: Custom Draft Design & Installation
-        content: >-
+        content: >2-
-          * Our industry leading professionals install draft systems for any beverage, in any structure.
+           Our industry leading professionals install draft systems for any beverage, in any structure.
 Get taps installed in your new developments, apartments, hotels, offices, businesses, or homes.

-          * Have you ever dreamed of enjoying tap nitro-coffee, seltzer,  or craft beer from the comfort of your own home.
-For less than $999.99 our gorgeous two-tap system makes that a reality.
+          Get a resturant quality two-tap system installed in your home for less than $999.00.

-          * Dont let your dreams be dreams.
-Call 207-555-5555 and in 5 minutes recieve your free quote today!
+          We can meet the needs of any commercial project reguarless of size professionally and fast.
       - type: grid_item
         title: Emergency Services  & Repairs
         content: >-